 PuTYY is a great telnet client which is freely available and fully compatible with Windows 10 and 8.1 and Windows 7.

 Here we have listed even PuTTY alternatives that can be used to manage and customize telnet sessions from your computer.
-I hope this guide would be useful to install telnet client on Windows 10 and older versions.
-This is the way to install Telnet client on Windows server Operating Systems such as Windows 2012 R2 and Windows 2016 server versions.
+You can follow the same steps to install Telnet client on Windows Server Operating Systems such as Windows 2012 R2 and Windows 2016/2019 server versions.